fishjd/HappyNewMoonWithReport/readme.md

 specification there will be an analogous object in Happy New Moon With Report.
 Conversion to Java is 'pressed down' as far a possible in the code.
 This should allow causal readers of the code to understand it with only a beginning understanding of Java.
+1. Testing and Debugging should enable a large insight to the code.
+Each opcode is implemented individually allowing you to investigate what WebAssembly is doing.
 1. Every object has links to the Web Assembly Specification.
 This will explain what the code is implementing.
 1. Happy New Moon With Report is only an interpreter.
 No conversion from text files (*.wast) to modules (*.wasm).
 1. Easily embeddable in your Java project.